Advancement Via Individual Determination (AVID)

 - Student essay and interview required; AVID is added to the schedule as a placeholder.
 It is later removed if admission documents have not been completed.

-- Summer school is not required but highly recommended (Prep to 1 Humanities English, any Fine or Applied Arts, Prep Math, Bridge to Geometry, or Reading and Math in the Social Context).
+- Summer school is not required but highly recommended.
+Courses include, but are not limited to: Prep to ETHS, any Fine or Applied Arts, Prep Math, summer Geometry, or Reading and Math in the Social Context.

 Students in the AVID Program are responsible for regularly reviewing or submitting an academic summary.
 This report gives information on current grades in each class.
 Grades and support comments are a means of determining where students need assistance.
 Students must maintain a 2.5 GPA (national AVID minimum) in order to be in good standing with the program.